AdobeDocs/experience-manager-65.de-DE/help/assets/drm.md

    ![chlimage_1-166](assets/chlimage_1-166.png)

-## Digital Rights Management in Assets {#digital-rights-management-in-assets-1}
+## Digital Rights Management in [!DNL Assets] {#digital-rights-management-in-assets-1}

-Diese Funktion erzwingt die Annahme der Lizenzvereinbarung, bevor Sie ein lizenziertes Asset aus Adobe Experience Manager Assets herunterladen können.
+This feature enforces the acceptance of the license agreement before you can download a licensed asset from [!DNL Adobe Experience Manager Assets].

-If you select a protected asset and click **[!UICONTROL Download]**, you are redirected to a license page where you accept the license agreement.
-Wenn Sie die Lizenzvereinbarung nicht annehmen, wird die Schaltfläche **[!UICONTROL Herunterladen]** deaktiviert.
+If you select a protected asset and click **[!UICONTROL Download]**, you are redirected to a license page to accept the license agreement.
+If you do not accept the license agreement, the **[!UICONTROL Download]** option is not available.

 Falls die Auswahl mehrere geschützte Assets enthält, wählen Sie jeweils eines aus, nehmen Sie die Lizenzvereinbarung an und fahren Sie mit dem Herunterladen des Assets fort.